We Got an Art Historian to Assess Beyoncé's Baby Instagram Posts

 The Pregnancy Announcement

-“So – the pregnancy announcement.
+«So—the pregnancy announcement.
 This image, like the birth announcement, is laced with art historical allusions.
-Haloed by a wreath of flowers, Beyoncé is Madonna (not that Madonna) – the Virgin Mary – the most frequently depicted mother in Western art.
-Mary is often presented in blue, symbolising virtue, an association Beyoncé makes through her satin sky-blue underwear.
-As she cradles her protruding belly, her pose is reminiscent of Paula Modersohn-Becker’s self-portrait from 1906, “Self Portrait on Her Sixth Wedding Anniversary.”
-Completed at a time of increased turbulence in Modersohn-Becker’s marriage – you can draw your own comparisons – the image is an exercise in determined self-assuredness.
-Beyoncé’s direct gaze, like Modersohn-Becker’s, is hard to decode, and she exudes composure to the point of restraint.”
+Haloed by a wreath of flowers, Beyoncé is Madonna (not that Madonna)—the Virgin Mary—the most frequently depicted mother in Western art.
+Mary is often presented in blue, symbolizing virtue, an association Beyoncé makes through her satin sky-blue underwear.
+As she cradles her protruding belly, her pose is reminiscent of Paula Modersohn-Becker’s self-portrait from 1906, «Self Portrait on Her Sixth Wedding Anniversary.» Completed at a time of increased turbulence in Modersohn-Becker’s marriage—you can draw your own comparisonsthe image is an exercise in determined self-assuredness.
+Beyoncé’s direct gaze, like Modersohn-Becker’s, is hard to decode, and she exudes composure to the point of restraint.»

 The Birth Announcement